rcmdnk/boto3-session/README.md

 ### Optional Dependencies

-For SSO login support with the AWS CLI library (instead of requiring the aws command-line tool):
+The library now ships with a built-in IAM Identity Center (SSO) login flow, so no extra dependencies are required for common scenarios.
+If you still prefer to force the legacy AWS CLI implementation as a fallback, you can install the optional extra:

 ```bash
 $ pip install boto3-session[awscli2]